 Vandalism will result in cancellation of privileges and may result in legal action and/or disciplinary action, including suspension and/or expulsion, in accordance with Board policy concerning suspension, expulsion and other disciplinary interventions.
 Vandalism is defined as any malicious or intentional attempt to harm, destroy, modify, abuse or disrupt operation of any network within the school district or any network connected to the Internet, operation of any form of electronic communications, the data contained on any network or electronic communications, the data of another user, usage by another user, or district technology device.
 This includes, but is not limited to, the uploading or creation of computer viruses and the use of encryption software.

-Unauthorized content
+Unauthorized Content

-Students are prohibited from using or possessing any software applications, mobile apps or other content that has been downloaded or is otherwise in the user's possession without appropriate registration and payment of any fees.
+Students are prohibited from using or possessing any software applications, mobile applications or other content that has been downloaded or is otherwise in the user's possession without appropriate registration and payment of any fees.

 The district will make reasonable efforts to see that the Internet and electronic communications are used responsibly by students.
-Administrators, teachers and staff have a professional responsibility to work together to monitor students' use of the Internet and electronic communications, help students develop the intellectual skills needed to discriminate among information sources, to identify information appropriate to their age and developmental levels, and to evaluate and use information to meet their educational goals.
-Students shall have specifically defined objectives and search strategies prior to accessing material and information on the Internet and through electronic communications.
+Administrators, teachers and staff have a professional responsibility to work together to monitor students' use of technology, help students develop the intellectual skills needed to discriminate among information sources, to identify information appropriate to their age and developmental levels, and to evaluate and use information to meet their educational goals.
+Students must have specifically defined objectives and search strategies prior to accessing material and information using technology.

-Opportunities shall be made available on a regular basis for parents to observe student use of the Internet and electronic communications in schools.
+Opportunities will be made available on a regular basis for parents to observe student use of technology in schools.

-Student use is a privilege
+Student Use is a Privilege

-Use of the Internet and electronic communications demands personal responsibility and an understanding of the acceptable and unacceptable uses of such tools.
-Student use of the Internet, electronic communications and district technology devices is a privilege, not a right.
-Failure to follow the use procedures contained in this policy shall result in the loss of the privilege to use these tools and restitution for costs associated with damages, and may result in legal action and/or disciplinary action, including suspension and/or expulsion, in accordance with Board policy concerning suspension, expulsion and other disciplinary interventions.
+Use of technology demands personal responsibility and an understanding of the acceptable and unacceptable uses of such tools.
+Student use of technology and district technology devices is a privilege, not a right.
+Failure to follow the use procedures contained in this policy will result in the loss of the privilege to use these tools and restitution for costs associated with damages, and may result in legal action and/or disciplinary action, including suspension and/or expulsion, in accordance with Board policy concerning suspension, expulsion and other disciplinary interventions.
 The school district may deny, revoke or suspend access to district technology or close accounts at any time.

 The school district makes no warranties of any kind, whether express or implied, related to the use of district technology devices, including access to the Internet and electronic communications services.
 Providing access to these services does not imply endorsement by the district of the content, nor does the district make any guarantee as to the accuracy or quality of information received.
-The district shall not be responsible for any damages, losses or costs a student suffers in using the Internet and electronic communications.
+The district is not responsible for any damages, losses or costs a student suffers in using technology.
 This includes loss of data and service interruptions.
-Use of any information obtained via the Internet and electronic communications is at the student's own risk.
+Use of any information obtained via technology is at the student's own risk.

 (Adoption date)